reima-ecom/reima-theme/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

 Alternatively, if applicable, provide a link to a page where this bug is visible.
 You can for instance create a new draft page illustrating the bug.
+Or, if you wanted to fix the affected page in some other way instead of keeping the bug live, provide a timestamp when that page was live, so developers can easily inspect that version.

 **Expected behavior**
 A clear and concise description of what you expected to happen.